QuickBooks Blog

 • Loan payments: If an employee has a loan from the business, repayments may be deducted from pay and are not a payroll expense.

-The cost incurred to retain an accountant or a payroll service company is a business expense.
+The cost incurred to retain an accountant or a payroll provider is a business expense.
 Once you understand the payroll expenses you must incur, create a written procedure that documents how you process payroll.

 Find peace of mind come tax time

-Understanding the difference between payroll tax vs. income tax can help you process your payroll faster and maintain compliance.
-Use a payroll software or service to process payroll, and take steps to minimize the use of spreadsheets.
+Use a payroll service to process payroll, and take steps to minimize the use of manual systems.
 With these tips in mind, you can save time and process payroll accurately.

 Recommended for you